pypyr/pypyr/README.rst

 .. code-block:: bash

-  $ pypyr echo --context "echoMe=Ceci n'est pas une pipe"
+  $ pypyr echo "echoMe=Ceci n'est pas une pipe"

-You can achieve the same thing by running a pipeline where the context is set in the pipeline yaml rather than as a --context argument:
+You can achieve the same thing by running a pipeline where the context is set in the pipeline yaml rather than passed in as the 2nd positional argument:

 .. code-block:: bash